 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Have you ever found a great travel deal but didn’t have the points or miles you needed to book?
-Today’s post covers a strategy you can use to book a flight now and redeem miles to cover the purchase up to three months later.
+Or maybe the flight you want to book isn't part of a rewards program where you can book with frequent flyer miles.
+Today’s post covers a strategy you can use to book a flight now and redeem miles to cover the purchase up to 90 days later.